-- Barium swallow Ñ use of contrast material to examine the esophagus with X-ray
+- Barium swallow - use of contrast material to examine the esophagus with X-ray

-- Esophagoscopy with biopsy Ñ examination of esophagus with a lighted scope, and removal of a small sample of esophageal tissue
+- Esophagoscopy with biopsy - examination of esophagus with a lighted scope, and removal of a small sample of esophageal tissue

 - Bone scan if spread to the bones is suspected

-Treatment for esophageal cancer can include chemotherapy, radiation therapy, surgery, laser therapy or photodynamic therapy.
+Treatment for esophageal cancer can include immunotherapy, chemotherapy, radiation therapy, surgery, laser therapy, or photodynamic therapy.

-Find more information and resources for esophageal cancer at our website.
+Find more information and resources for esophageal cancer, visit Esophageal Cancer on the Sarah Cannon website.